Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 Point Pelee National Park and Pelee Island on Lake Erie

-Point Pelee National Park is the most southern national park in Canada, as well as the most ecologically diverse.
+Point Pelee National Park is the southernmost national park in Canada and the most ecologically diverse.
 From marshlands to forests and birds to butterflies, there’s plenty to enjoy in this national gem, including a day at the beach.

 The 20 kilometre stretch of sandy waterfront is the longest continuous beach in Essex County, perfect for picnics, sandcastles and sunbathing.
 Northwest Beach and West Beach are popular access points with comfort facilities.

-A 90-minute ferry ride from Leamington or Kingsville transports you to Pelee Island, Canada’s southernmost inhabited land.
+A 90-minute ferry ride from Leamington or Kingsville transports you to Pelee Island.
 Famous for its vineyards and relaxed island vibe, several beautiful beaches invite you to stop and enjoy the view.
-A long, scenic sandspit extends into the lake at Fish Point Provincial Nature Reserve, while the park is also a great spot for birdwatching.
-Sunset and East Park beaches are also lovely spots for beachgoers.
+A long, scenic sandspit extends into the lake at Fish Point Provincial Nature Reserve.
+The park is also a great spot for bird watching.
+Sunset and East Park beaches are also lovely spots for beachgoers looking to spend time by the water.

 Canatara Beach on Lake Huron